Mental model

-A mental model is a kind of internal symbol or representation of external reality, hypothesized to play a major role in cognition, reasoning and decision-making.
-Kenneth Craik suggested in 1943 that the mind constructs "small-scale models" of reality that it uses to anticipate events.
+A mental model is an internal representation of external reality: that is, a way of representing reality within the mind.
+Such models are hypothesized to play a major role in cognition, reasoning and decision-making.
+The term for this concept was coined in 1943 by Kenneth Craik, who suggested that the mind constructs "small-scale models" of reality that it uses to anticipate events.
+Mental models can help shape behaviour, including approaches to solving problems and performing tasks.